NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 In general, we're alerting when:

 - Something is down or warning directly (e.g. iDRAC logs)
-- Trends don't match previous trends (e.g. fewer `x` events than normal - fun fact: this tends to false alarm over the holidays)
+- Trends don't match previous trends (e.g. fewer `x` events than normal--fun fact: this tends to false alarm over the holidays)
-- Something is heading towards as well (e.g. disk space or network maxing out)
+- Something is heading towards a wall (e.g. disk space or network maxing out)
 - Something is past a threshold (e.g. a queue somewhere is building)

 ...and lots of other little things, but those are the big categories that come to mind.

 If any problems are bad enough, we go to the next level: waking someone up.
 That's when things get real.
-Some things we monitor do not pass go and get their $200, they just go straight to [PagerDuty](https://www.pagerduty.com/) and wake up the on-call SRE.
+Some things that we monitor do not pass go and get their $200.
+They just go straight to [PagerDuty](https://www.pagerduty.com/) and wake up the on-call SRE.
-If they don't acknowledge, it escalates to another soon after.
+If that SRE doesn't acknowledge, it escalates to another soon after.
 Significant others *love* when all this happens!
 Things of this magnitude are: